 How is your week going so far?
 We had even more snow come our way in the past few days.
 While a fresh blanket of snow certainly pumps up that “winter wonderland” vibe, I must admit I feel very “meh” about it all.
 This is pretty normal for March in New England, but can Spring just be here already?

-My friend Kristi got snow down in North Carolina too –> her hubs Evan and daughter Rowan made sure to get outside and enjoy it!
-I love that they gave their snowman hair and a hat :) Kristi is one of my long-time pals – we met in 7th grade at boarding school in Kenya and have been besties ever since.
+My friend Kristi got snow down in North Carolina too –> her hubs Evan and their kiddo made sure to get outside and enjoy it!
+Kristi is one of my long-time pals – we met in 7th grade at boarding school in Kenya and have been besties ever since.
 After we graduated from highschool, we went to the same college, and met our hubbies there.
 Evan (her husband) was in my statistics class freshman year!
 Kristi actually knew Joel better than I did back then, and I guess she knows me pretty well too because she would always tell me that I should hang out with him more.
-It’s funny to think that all 4 of us (Kristi, Evan, Joel, me) spent those college years together :)
+It’s funny to think that all 4 of us (Kristi, Evan, Joel, me) spent those college years together 🙂

 After lunch we watched the St. Patty’s Day parade for a while.
 This happens in New Haven every year and this was our first time catching some of it.
 It was a nice sunny day, and not too cold, which made it quite pleasant to be outside.